SpaceML/GalaxyGAN/README.md

 This will run the trainning on all FITS files in `~/fits_train`.

-	bash test.sh -input ~/fits_test -fwhm 1.4 -sigma 1.2 -figure figures -gpu 1 -output result -model models -mode full This will run the testing on all FITS files in `~/fits_test` and you can see the ground truth in index.html.
+	bash test.sh -input ~/fits_test -fwhm 1.4 -sigma 1.2 -figure figures -gpu 1 -output result -model models -mode full This will run the testing on all FITS files in `~/fits_test` and you can see the ground truth in `result/1.4_1.2/`.

-	bash test.sh -input ~/fits_test -fwhm 1.4 -sigma 1.2 -figure figures -gpu 1 -output result -model models -mode blank This will run the testing on all FITS files in `~/fits_test` and in the figures/test you can see the ground truth are left blank and you can still get the same result.
+	bash test.sh -input ~/fits_test -fwhm 1.4 -sigma 1.2 -figure figures -gpu 1 -output result -model models -mode blank This will run the testing on all FITS files in `~/fits_test` and in the `figures/test/` you can see the ground truth are left blank and you can still get the same output in `result/1.4_1.2` as the previous command.

 You can vary the parameters after `-fwhm` and `-sigma` to change the variance of gaussian filter and white noise level to the number you want.